Vious/LPG_BBox_Segmentation/README.md

 ## Introduction

-This is the code for Paper: Learning-based Proposal Generation for Weakly Supervised Semantic Segmentation with Box Annotations.
+This is the code for Paper: Learning Class-Agnostic Pseudo Mask Generation for Box-Supervised Semantic Segmentation.

-### Motivation

-We seek to

 ## Prerequisites
 - Python 3.6
-- Pytorch 1.6 (tested on Pytorch version 1.5.1 1.6.0)
+- Pytorch 1.6 (tested on Pytorch version 1.6.0)
 - CPU or NVIDIA GPU + Cuda + Cudnn